aosabook/500lines/same-origin-policy/same-origin-policy.markdown

-In this section, we will discuss four techniques that have been devised and frequently used by web developers to bypass the restrictions imposed by the SOP: (1) The "document.domain" property relaxation; (2) JSONP; (3) PostMessage; and (4) CORS.
+In this section, we will discuss four techniques that have been devised and frequently used by web developers to bypass the restrictions imposed by the SOP: (1) The `document.domain` property relaxation; (2) JSONP; (3) PostMessage; and (4) CORS.
 These are valuable tools, but if used without caution, may render a web application vulnerable to exactly the kinds of attacks that the SOP was designed